-The traditional method is to add additives such as compatibilizers, dispersants, and lubricants to the resin material, including silane coupling agents, maleic anhydride graft compatibility agents, silicone powders, fatty acid lubricants, and some other agent, etc.,
+To modify the material, it is popular to add additives to resin, such as silane coupling agents, maleic anhydride graft compatibility agents, silicone powders, fatty acid lubricants, etc.

 Through these additives, they could

-- improve the uniformity of the dispersed phase and continuous phase,
+- Make the dispersed phase and continuous phase more uniform.

 - reduce the separation of glass fiber and resin,

-Mold feed system is closely related to the development of glass fiber rich surface.
+Mold feed system is closely related to the development of glass fiber-rich surfaces.

 Because the fluidity of glass fiber reinforced plastics is poor and the fluidity of glass fiber and resin is inconsistent, the flowing distance cannot be too long.